minimusic/DataSubscription/README.md

 ```swift
 public let publisher = Publisher<[DataModel]>()
 ```
 This means we will be publishing an array of `DataModel` objects/values.
-In many casses you may need to create a wrapper type to manage the data structure.
+In many casses you may need to create a wrapper type to manage the data structure (e.g. if you want to publish two different `String` arrays, you would wrap them in unique types: `SongNames` and `AlbumNames` so they can be uniquely published).

 When data is fetched, update the Publisher state:
 ```swift